 Does that mean these types of celebrity offerings are always of poor quality?
 Not necessarily.
 But the general consensus is that vanity projects aren’t the best sources for great or even good art.
 The same rule applies to Cool as Ice.
 Does it deserve to be christened as one of the worst movies ever made?
 Yes and no. Much like I remarked in my review for Down Under the Big Top, if you go into these sorts of movies expecting them to be good art, you’re going to be disappointed.
 But if you approach them from the angle that these are vehicles strictly intended to promote a musician and his music, then you’ll probably forgive their shortcomings to an extent.
 And that’s what I did: I forgave Cool as Ice for being a cheesy, boring, cash grabbing vanity project because that’s all it openly aspires to be and nothing more.

-Content Breakdown: Cool as Ice was given a PG rating but my assessment of its content is as follows:
+Content: Cool as Ice was given a PG rating:

 Language – Profanity usage is infrequent and minor, employing PG-level words.
 Tommy gives the finger to Nick while riding on a motorcycle.